PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Introduction

 Several adaptations to the aforementioned PDF-based sampling algorithms have been proposed.
-Guo et al. \cite{Guo2022ANetworks}, for example, state that adaptive sampling methods should obey temporal causality.
-They propose the adaptive causal sampling method, which decomposes the domain into subdomains where the ratio of points sampled in each subdomain is based on the PDE residual and a temporal weight, ensuring temporal causality.
+Guo et al.~\cite{Guo2024TCAS-PINN:Method}, for example, propose an adaptive causal sampling method, which decomposes the domain into subdomains where the ratio of points sampled in each subdomain is based on the PDE residual and a temporal weight, ensuring temporal causality.
 This approach was found to enhance the prediction accuracy and computational efficiency of PINNs in problems with nonlinear PDEs containing higher-order derivatives.
-Furthermore, Mao et al. \cite{Mao2023Physics-informedSolutions} consider the gradient of the solution by sampling additional points in subdomains with large residuals and large solution gradients.
-Liu et al. \cite{Liu2024AnPINNs} propose to add points with large residual gradients to the set of collocation points used for training.
+Furthermore, Mao et al.~\cite{Mao2023Physics-informedSolutions} consider the gradient of the solution by sampling additional points in subdomains with large residuals and large solution gradients.
+Liu et al.~\cite{Liu2024AnPINNs} propose to add points with large residual gradients to the set of collocation points used for training.
 Both Mao et al. and Liu et al. report an improvement in accuracy for problems with solutions exhibiting steep gradients.

-While the aforementioned collocation point sampling methods have proven effective in low-dimensional problems, these approaches to resampling are computationally expensive for high-dimensional problems as reported by Wu et al. \cite{Wu2023ANetworks}.
-Methods such as RAD or RAR are computationally expensive for these problems due to the cost of evaluating the residual in a sufficiently large number of points, either to construct the probability density function or to identify additional points for inclusion in the training process.
+While the aforementioned collocation point sampling methods have proven effective in low-dimensional problems, these approaches to resampling are computationally expensive for high-dimensional problems, as reported by Wu et al.~\cite{Wu2023ANetworks}.
+Specifically, RAD or RAR are computationally expensive for these problems due to the cost of evaluating the residual at a sufficiently large number of points, either to construct the probability density function or to identify additional points for inclusion in the training process.
 Other approaches have been proposed to sample collocation points in high-dimensional problems.
-For instance, Tang et al. \cite{Tang2021DAS-PINNs:Equations} propose the DAS-PINNs approach, which samples according to a Deep Adaptive Sampling (DAS) method and uses KRnet \cite{Tang2020DeepMapping}, a deep generative model, to approximate the PDF proportional to the residual.
-However, this approach is complex to implement in existing PINNs pipelines due to its dual-network framework.
+For instance, Tang et al.~\cite{Tang2021DAS-PINNs:Equations} propose the DAS-PINNs approach, which samples according to a Deep Adaptive Sampling (DAS) method and uses KRnet \cite{Tang2020DeepMapping}, a deep generative model, to approximate the PDF proportional to the residual.
+However, this approach is not straightforward to integrate into existing PINNs pipelines due to its dual-network framework.